Team-Uniken/api.relid.uniken.com/source/index.md

 ERR_INVALID_SAVED_CONTEXT | 28 | The saved context passed to Resume is invalid
-ERR_INVALID_HTTP_REQUEST | 29 | The Http Request passed to Encrypt Http API is invalid ERR_INVALID_HTTP_RESPONSE | 30 | The Http Request passed to Decrypt Http API is invalid ERR_INVALID_CIPHERSPECS | 41 | The cipher spec passed in is invalid
+ERR_INVALID_HTTP_REQUEST | 29 | The Http Request passed to Encrypt Http API is invalid ERR_INVALID_HTTP_RESPONSE | 30 | The Http Request passed to Decrypt Http API is invalid ERR_INVALID_CIPHERSPECS | 42 | The cipher spec passed in is invalid
-ERR_PLAINTEXT_EMPTY | 42 | The plain text passed to Encrypt API is empty
+ERR_PLAINTEXT_EMPTY | 43 | The plain text passed to Encrypt API is empty
-ERR_PLAINTEXT_LENGTH_INVALID | 43 | The plain text length passed to Encrypt API is invalid ERR_CIPHERTEXT_EMPTY | 44 | The cipher text passed to Decrypt API is empty ERR_CIPHERTEXT_LENGTH_INVALID | 45 | The cipher text length passed to Decrypt API is invalid ERR_UNSUPPORTED_CIPHERSPECS | 46 | The cipher specs passed in is unsupported
-ERR_SERVICE_NOT_SUPPORTED | 61 | The service provided is not supported
+ERR_PLAINTEXT_LENGTH_INVALID | 44 | The plain text length passed to Encrypt API is invalid ERR_CIPHERTEXT_EMPTY | 45 | The cipher text passed to Decrypt API is empty ERR_CIPHERTEXT_LENGTH_INVALID | 46 | The cipher text length passed to Decrypt API is invalid ERR_SERVICE_NOT_SUPPORTED | 61 | The service provided is not supported
 ERR_INVALID_SERVICE_NAME | 62 | The service name passed in is invalid
 ERR_FAILED_TO_GET_STREAM_PRIVACYSCOPE | 81 | Failed to get stream privacy scope